kibook/xml-utils/utils/xml-transform/README.md

 This means that any attributes or nodes which are not matched by a more specific template in the user-specified stylesheet are copied.

+The -I (--dump-identity) option can be used to output a stylesheet consisting of just this template to stdout.
+This can be used as a quick way to create a new stylesheet by redirecting the output to a file:

+    $ xml-transform -I > newstyle.xsl

 # EXAMPLES